-Use this procedure to operate on an Ultra Search instance.
-Almost all OUS ADM APIs require SET_INSTANCE be called first.
+Use this procedure to operate on an Oracle Ultra Search instance.
+Almost all OUS_ADM APIs require SET_INSTANCE be called first.

 This procedure takes two forms.
-In the first, you specify the name of the instance to set.
+In the first, you specify the name of the instance to be set.

 '''

-OUS ADM.SET INSTANCE(
+OUS_ADM.SET_INSTANCE(

-inst name IN VARCHAR2
+inst_name IN VARCHAR2

 );

 '''